ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

 Versions
 ==============
 There have been many versions of this board and many clones.
-Best results, with no feature/performance impacts will be obtained with V3 boards and V5 boards which have solder jumpers for selecting "SBUS" or "PPM" RX input.
+Best results, with no feature/performance impacts will be obtained boards which have solder jumpers for selecting "SBUS" or "PPM" RX input.
 This should be soldered to the "PPM" selection for ALL reciever types.
 Ardupilot will automatically detect and accept any supported format (SBUS/PPM/DSM/etc.) on the RX input with this jumper selection.
 In addition, be sure the board has a barometer, SD Card slot, and Current sense circuit.

 Board Connections
 ==================